About

 ONEMANDOOM: WAD Reviews started out in late April of 2011 as "One Man's Journey Through Doom", a place for me to post my opinions on WADs I'd played starting some time in 2010, since when browsing the internet I found so few websites to compare experiences against.
 The earliest edition was pretty barebones; no screenshots, no indices, and very light writing.
 Over time I've gone back and edited the earliest reviews (nothing major, mostly fleshing things out) and added most of the site's navigation features.
 I'm pretty happy with the current incarnation, but I'm definitely open to suggestions.

 I start off with one primary assumption: that every WAD, regardless of quality, has something worth experiencing in it.
 Of course, this isn't true, but it's nice to greet every encounter with some measure of optimism.
 Sure, I've been frustrated, and let down, and bored, but if I can find at least one nice thing to say about the map, I'll say it, along with all the things I disliked.
-Though most of my reviews may seem to be unbridled circlejerking, I think the discerning reader can distinguish between different levels of enthusiasm.
-Also, I've mostly been playing highly recommended material, so the ratio of gold to crap is in gold's favor.
+I worry whether my reviews may seem to be unbridled circlejerking, but I think the discerning reader can distinguish between different levels of enthusiasm.
+Also, I've largely been playing highly recommended material, so the ratio of gold to crap is in gold's favor.

 I play Doom in ZDoom, under strict compatibility settings, unless the WAD requires something else (including a different engine).
 Reviews prior to Hell Revealed were done with no saves and pistol starts; I've since taken to saves, but I still start maps with the ol' sidearm unless it's not feasible.
 My least appreciated engine bug is the blockmap / hitscan bug.
 This blog is currently powered by Chrome.
 I have no idea what it looks in other web browsers anymore, and it's kind of a nightmare getting them to run Blogger's posting interface.
 Well, thanks for reading this masturbatory blurb.
 Have fun playing Doom!